niltwill/vc-updatedscm/README.md

 - In mission 'RC Bandit Race', randomized the vehicle colours (originally all were always the same colour)
 - The PSG-1 (laser) rifle pickup is changed to the regular Sniper one in 'Cannon Fodder'
 - In 'All Hands On Deck!' mission, the GiGN now arrive in the FBI Washington (instead of the regular Washington)needs to be removed makes no sense
-- The speed of drug dealer in 'Love Juice' is slightly decreased????
 - More bad guy variety in 'The Fastest Boat' (looks better than having to face the same HMYST guys)
 - In 'Demolition Man', now HMYAP and WMYCW are the workers (instead of just WMYCW)
 - In 'Demolition Man', there is now GDA and GDB instead of just GDA (if you use a different texture)